Home » News » Whittlesea welcomes 260 new citizens

 Aman Farran shared a similar excitement after waiting five years to become a citizen.

-“I’m feeling good after a long journey,” he said.
+“I’m feeling good after a long journey,” she said.

-Mr Farran said he loved everything about Australia which he now is proud to call home.
+Ms Farran said she loved everything about Australia which she now is proud to call home.

 “The opportunities, the nature, the people, the culture – I call it the nation of opportunities.”